 Formulation of the kuṭṭaka

-If we take a,b,c to be positive integers, then any linear indeterminate equation in two variables is of the form ay-bx=\pm c or ay+bx=\pm c.
-The concrete applications in ancient Indian astronomy require the determination of all `positive’ integral solutions of equations of the type ay-bx=\pm c, where a,b,c are positive integers, a problem even more subtle than that of finding all integral solutions.
+If we take katex is not defined to be positive integers, then any linear indeterminate equation in two variables is of the form katex is not defined or katex is not defined.
+The concrete applications in ancient Indian astronomy require the determination of all `positive’ integral solutions of equations of the type katex is not defined, where katex is not defined are positive integers, a problem even more subtle than that of finding all integral solutions.
 We shall discuss algorithms evolved by Indian mathematicians for determining all such solutions.
 For simplicity, we shall often discuss solutions in integers rather than in positive integers.

 Modern strategies in kuṭṭaka